quicwg/base-drafts/draft-ietf-quic-recovery.md

 underestimation of min RTT, which in turn prevents underestimating smoothed RTT.

 A sender calculates both smoothed RTT (SRTT) and RTT variance (RTTVAR) similar to those specified in {{?RFC6298}}.
-Note that smoothed_rtt does for the first RTT sample does not use ack_delay, because doing so would result in a smoothed_rtt that is smaller than the min_rtt.
+Note that computing smoothed_rtt does not use ack_delay for the first RTT sample, because doing so would result in a smoothed_rtt that is smaller than the min_rtt.

 On every newly acknowledged ack-eliciting largest acked: